alex-denisov-ca/Franka_SubdermalObjectDetectionRemoval/README.md

     (2.5): (Suggested) Remove the ultrasound probe from the holder.

-    (3): Object Retreival
+    (3): Object Retrieval
-        - after the operator has identifed the object then the robot will attemp to grasp the object, upon completin it will home and drop the object for the guide to catch upon operator approval.
+        - after the operator has identified the object then, the robot will attempt to grasp the object, upon completion, it will home and drop the object for the guide to catch upon operator approval.

 ## **Running Details**
-if for some reason you dont use `run.sh` then you can run each step individually after following the inital completing the instructions from Startup, as shown below:<br />
+if, for some reason, you don't use `run.sh`, then you can run each step individually after following the initial instructions from Startup, as shown below:<br />

 *(0): Set origin of scan*<br />
-     - sets and records origin of scanning sequence<br />
+     - sets and records the origin of scanning sequence<br />
      - use for manually running scan from origin<br />

     Run manually: